claritychallenge/clarity/recipes/cpc1/README.md

 ## Baseline
-The baseline folder provides the code of the Cambridge Auditory Group MSBG hearing loss model and MBSTOI, see [CEC1](../cec1/baseline)
+The baseline folder provides the code of the Cambridge Auditory Group MSBG hearing loss model and MBSTOI, see [CEC1](../cec1/baseline).
+Run `run.py` to generate the predicted intelligibility, and then run `compute_scores.py` to apply logistic fitting and compute the evaluation scores, including RMSE, normalised cross-correlation, Kendall's Tau coefficient.

 ## Citing CPC1
 ```text